ibm-cloud-docs/sap/sap-offerings-netweaver-iaas-intel-bare-metal-profiles.md

 {:note: .note}
 {:tip: .tip}

-# Intel Bare Metal server certified profiles on Classic infrastructure for SAP NetWeaver
+# Intel and AMD Bare Metal server certified profiles on Classic infrastructure for SAP NetWeaver
 {: #nw-iaas-offerings-profiles-intel-bm}

 ## Profiles list
 {: #nw-iaas-intel-bm-list}

-The published names are subject to change.
-{: note}

 The following is an overview of the SAP-certified profiles with Intel Bare Metal: